 Its not possible to reach these deeper levels with modern day workshops and courses, whether it be yoga, channeling or the chakras.
 This depth also cannot be found jumping from one workshop to the other in the hope of the more the better, it can only be found staying on ones own path with the natural world around, preferably balanced with the wheel of the year.

 Its quite plain to see that both paths druidry and wicca are very similar and both rely on a deep respect for nature.
-Both paths are Pagan based (Pagan means country ways/folk) and are a part of every one of us here today.
+Both paths are Pagan based (country ways/folk) and are a part of every one of us here today.

 Witches and druids can be as different as birds in the sky, some concentrating on healing, others music others inner world communication.
 Looking like normal people in the street but having some secret successful art on the side.
-What binds all these together is their love of nature and how we connect with the vibrations of the natural world.
+What binds all these together is their love of nature and the connection with the life enhancing vibrations of the natural world.